AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 consists of the following main stages :

-If it manages to find space-time, which is the exact solutions of Einstein's equations for the fair distribution of mass, yet well describes global properties of the Universe (agrees with the findings of the visible part of the universe obtained by observation), can be regarded as being adequate cosmological model .
+If space-time can be found that is an exact solution of Einstein's equations for the real distribution of matter and well describes the global properties of the universe (agrees with the findings of the visible part of the universe obtained by observation), such a solution can be considered an adequate cosmological model.

 Matter in